fabiopiovam/laborautonomo-site/README.md

 The project's page is generated based in GitHub's readme.
 When you make first access of a project page, the html is generated.
 But, to update this generated file, call `src/cron-data-updates.php` file using task Cron (as a suggestion).
 Verify the necessary frequency (we call once a week).

-This script also updates the releases of projects.
+This script also updates the Releases of projects.